leohinojosa/spec/readme.md

 ## Integrating spec to your project pipeline ##
 Consider downloading the spec.testAdapter from the [Visual Studio Extensions](https://visualstudiogallery.msdn.microsoft.com/c2e17e64-b57f-4065-9b8b-20ea9e8623d7) site.
 Once you instal the vsix it should be available in the visual studio IDE and on the console.

-To run it in console use the following parameters
+To run it in console use the following parameters:
 ```
 "c:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\IDE\CommonExtensions\Microsoft\TestWindow\vstest.console.exe" SampleSpecs.dll /UseVsixExtensions:true /logger:TRX
 ```

 This will instruct the test runner to load external runners to execute the test files.

+Also included in the visx there is a spec.console test runner that will allow you to run your specs in the command line and display a hierarchical structure of all your tests in the console.